 We visited Stiniva in mid-September, arriving there by a small boat.
 It was a late summer afternoon and the sun was already gone from the shores of the beach.
 This is how it looked:

 We approached the bay from the sea entrance, which is a narrow passage of about 5 meters wide, not suitable for larger vessels.
 We used the small inflatable tender boat (see above photo).
 The sea here is clean, clear and pretty shallow with a lot of small shingles on the sea bottom.
 This is the result of centuries-long cliff erosion due to the fact that the bay is completely open to the open and rough seas and its waves.

-Once we passed the narrow cliff passage, inside the bay, the first impression we got was as we arrived in some kind of the Roman amphitheatre and the rock formations on cliffs look ideal for some rocks jumping.
+Once we passed the narrow cliff passage, inside the bay, the first impression we got was as we arrived in some kind of the Roman amphitheater and the rock formations on the cliffs look ideal for some rocks jumping.